6-11-c/group-project/README.md

 # Woz U Final Group Project

-To start the application locally, clone the repository and run `npm start` from the project root.
-This will start both the backend and frontend processes in tandem.
+To start the application locally, clone the repository and run `npm start` from the project root and then in the `/client/` directory.
+This will start both the backend and frontend processes.

 ## Group Members